Shot (ice hockey): Handedness

 A player's handedness is determined by which side of their body they hold their stick.
 A player who shoots left (alternatively called a left-handed shot) holds the stick such that the blade is (normally) to the left of their body, with the left hand on the bottom and the right hand on top; a player who shoots right (a right-handed shot) holds the stick such that the blade is to their right, with the right hand at the bottom and left hand on top.
-The bottom hand delivers most of the power while the top hand is responsible for control and stickhandling, as well as the "whip" of your shots.
+The bottom hand delivers most of the power while the top hand is responsible for control and stickhandling, as well as the "whip" of shots.
 Of the 852 players who skated in the 2007–08 NHL regular season, 554 of 852 (65%) shoot left.
 Many natural right handed players shoot left and vice versa.
-This is due to the fact that if someone is naturally right handed, they may shoot left because the top hand (right hand on a lefty stick) controls most of the stick's action.
+This is because, if someone is naturally right handed, they may shoot left, as the top hand (right hand on a lefty stick) controls most of the stick's action.